 By Air- The international airport of Paro is the sole international airport in entire Bhutan.
 Hence, booking a flight to Paro is your only choice.
 After that, a car will help you reach the botanical garden within a little more than 1 hour.

-Blessed with temperate weather, tourist can relish the beauty of pristine nature in Royal Botanical Garden throughout the year but the best time to make most of the botanical garden trip is considered to be from March to May when the flowers are blooming and tourists can witness the vibrant color riots.
+Blessed with temperate weather, tourists can relish the beauty of pristine nature in Royal Botanical Garden throughout the year but the best time to make the most of the botanical garden trip is considered to be from March to May when the flowers are blooming and tourists can witness the vibrant color riots.